 Throughout 2017-18, the City of Richmond’s Office for Community Wealth Building and other congregations and organizations collaborated to launch CirclesRVA.
 Partners included St. James, St. Paul’s, St. Peter’s, Boulevard United Methodist, Covenant Presbyterian, Sixth Mount Zion Baptist, Temple Beth Ahabah, the Salvation Army and Goodwill.

-Dr. Ruby K. Payne, author, speaker, and career educator, was the keynote speaker at our speaker series “What Everyone in Metro Richmond Needs to Know about Poverty” in February 2016.
-She discussed the different social and cultural aspects of poverty, and how those differences affect opportunities for people to successfully move out of poverty, and the resources needed for them to do so.
+Dr. Ruby K. Payne, an author, speaker, and career educator, delivered the keynote address at Grace and Holy Trinity’s February 2016 speaker series, “What Everyone in Metro Richmond Needs to Know about Poverty.”
+She discussed the social and cultural aspects of poverty, how those differences affect people’s ability to successfully move out of poverty, and the resources needed for them to do so.
 This speaker’s forum was made possible by the Scott Foundation through a grant in honor of The Rev. Wm.
 Hill Brown III.

 You can view videos of the event on our YouTube Channel.

 We need volunteers to help with the CirclesRVA work!
 A number of different tasks and varying time commitments are available to suit your needs.
 Contact us at email@example.com or write us at CirclesRVA c/o Grace and Holy Trinity Church, 8 North Laurel Street, Richmond VA 23220.